The Haunted Dolls' House: Publication

+Reception

+"The Haunted Doll's House" is in many ways a typical James story, thematically linked to other works of his, especially "The Mezzotint".
+Though usually considered a story for adults, it has also been claimed as children's fiction.

-Themes and analogues
+Themes

 The idea of a murder being periodically re-enacted by supernatural means was not a new one – it had for example been previously used by Bithia Mary Croker in her 1893 short story "The Dâk Bungalow at Dakor" – but James himself noted in a short afterword to "The Haunted Dolls' House" that his plot is essentially a variation on that of his earlier story "The Mezzotint".
-In both, as Rosemary Pardoe writes, "the action is observed secondhand by an unconnected witness, and ... the plot concerns supernatural vengeance wreaked on innocent offspring for the sins of the parents".
+In both, as Rosemary Pardoe writes, "the action is observed secondhand by an unconnected witness, and ... the plot concerns supernatural vengeance wrought on innocent offspring for the sins of the parents".
 In these stories, and in "A View from a Hill", the temporal viewpoint is uncertain: one cannot tell whether the crimes presented are happening in the past or the future, or whether the protagonist can change them.
 In spite of these similarities Pardoe judges, as does S. T. Joshi, that "The Haunted Dolls' House" and "The Mezzotint" have sufficient variation for each to stand up in its own right.
 The theme of menace coming from a supernatural artefact was typically Jamesian, reminding one of the whistle in "Oh, Whistle, and I'll Come to You, My Lad", the crown in "A Warning to the Curious", and the gallows wood in "The Stalls of Barchester Cathedral".
 Julia Briggs has pointed out that beds are especially deadly in this and others of James's stories, and there is also what has been called a "comic Gothicisation of domestic drudgery" apparent in "The Haunted Dolls' House", "Oh, Whistle", "The Diary of Mr Poynter", and "The Malice of Inanimate Objects".

-Setting
+Settings

 The haunting in this story takes place in the countryside, as is true of all of James's works apart from "An Episode of Cathedral History" and "The Stalls of Barchester Cathedral".
 More particularly, the setting of the story moves to the east coast, which, though James does not specify this, can be confidently narrowed down to the East Anglian coast.
 This too links "The Haunted Dolls' House" with other James stories, since "The Ash-tree", "The Tractate Middoth", "Rats", "A Vignette", and especially "Oh, Whistle" and "A Warning to the Curious" are East Anglian stories.

 Adaptations

-The artist Steve Manthorp created a full-size version of James's dolls' house.
-The story has been adapted as a short film by Stephen Gray and as a play by Karen Henson, which has been produced by the Rumpus Theatre Company.
-It has also been retold online in Toby Litt's "Slice" through the media of blogs, tweets and emails.
+On 3 September 1968, a reading of "The Haunted Dolls' House" by Howieson Culff aired on BBC Radio 4 FM's Story Time programme.

+On 11 February 1983, a reading of "The Haunted Dolls' House" by David Ashford aired on BBC Radio 4's Morning Story programme.

+On 2 January 1998, an abridged version of "The Haunted Dolls' House" by Paul Kent was read Benjamin Whitrow on BBC Radio 4 as part of The Late Book: Ghost Stories.